cloudfoundry/cf-mysql-release/docs/server-audit-log.md

 By default, the audit log will live in /var/vcap/store/mysql_audit_logs/mysql_server_audit.log.

-## Using Syslog
+## Syslog

-If syslog is enabled (i.e., `syslog_aggregator.address` is set), then the server audit logs will be written to syslog as well as a local logfile.
+Due to the fact that the audit log may contain sensitive application data, it is not sent to syslog.